-Australia's only postgraduate course in Adolescent Health and Wellbeing is delivered online by the Centre for Adolescent Health at the Royal Children’s Hospital in Melbourne.
-Adolescence is the foundational period in the lives of individuals and for the health of our community.
-Investments in adolescent health maximise human capabilities that play out across the course of life and into the next generation.
+One of the world’s few accredited postgraduate courses in Adolescent Health and Wellbeing is delivered by the Centre for Adolescent Health, at the Royal Children’s Hospital in Melbourne.
+With online delivery and active tutorials, the course is available to multidisciplinary learners anywhere in the world.
+Adolescence (10-24 years) is the foundational period in the lives of individuals and for the health of our communities.
+Investments in adolescent health are needed to maximize human capabilities that play out across the course of life and into the next generation.

-Of all age groups in Australia, young people are the only group whose health has not improved over the past three decades.
-To improve young people's health and wellbeing, we need to build the knowledge and capabilities of all those who work with young people, including teachers, nurses, social workers, doctors, youth workers, community workers, and others.
+Around the world, young people have not achieved the same health gains as experienced in younger children and older adults.
+To improve young people's health and wellbeing, we need to build the knowledge and capabilities of all those who work with young people, including teachers, nurses, social workers, doctors, youth workers, community workers, police and others.
+This course is a proven way of doing so.

 During this course you will: